taunus/taunus/README.md

 ponymoo.mount(root, routes);
 ```

 The `root` element is expected to have a `data-ponymoo` attribute whose value is the model that was used by the server to render the partial view the first time around.
-This model will be parsed and passed to the view controller during the mount process.
+This model will be parsed and passed to the view controller during the mounting process.

 # Route Definitions